timpoppe/titanium-drupal/README.markdown

 ## Configuration

+* Add a new Titanium project and replace the contents of the Resources folder with this repository
-Set the variable SITE_PATH in config.js to the root of your Drupal installation.
+* Set the variable SITE_PATH in config.js to the root of your Drupal installation.

 ## Walk through the progress